 The ID for Vendors (IDFV) is a possible alternative that app owners can use in place of an IDFA to power some ad serving functionality if an IDFA is unavailable.

 If a user opts out via the new App Tracking Transparency framework in iOS 14, app owners will not have the IDFA available to power advertising features like frequency capping or audience targeting.

 Apple has given app owners the green light to use IDFV without consent:

 The ID for Vendors (IDFV), may be used for analytics across apps from the same content provider.
 The IDFV may not be combined with other data to track a user across apps and websites owned by other companies unless you have been granted permission to track by the user.

 But only allows developers to use the IDFV within the context of their own app or network of apps.

 The IDFV is an identifier that is unique to an iOS device and persists on any app issued to the App Store from the same developer account.
 The value will remain identical on different apps on the same device as long as the same developer account published the apps to the App Store.

 This is unlike the IDFA value since that value will persist across any app.
-The IDFV is much less useful than the IDFA for this reason, although it may soon be the only identifier available to an app developer since Apple will start requiring users to manually opt in to allow tracking in early 2021.
+The IDFV is much less useful than the IDFA for this reason.
+However, it may soon be the only identifier available to an app developer since Apple will start requiring users to manually opt-in to allow tracking in early 2021.
 If a user opts out, iOS will not permit an app to read a user’s IDFA value and will only have IDFV available.

 IDFV for Advertising